 Not Paying More

 I follow a balanced nutrition plan and wanted to compensate for the loss of iron and protein found in fish and meat.
-When I checked the prices of spirulina, quinoa, cashews, almonds, walnuts, and other sources that are high in iron and protein at my local supermarket I thought that I would end up paying slightly more money for food than in the previous month.
-I was wrong.
+When I checked the prices of spirulina, quinoa, cashews, almonds, walnuts, and other sources that are high in iron and protein at my local supermarket, I thought that I would end up paying slightly more money for food than in the previous month but I was wrong.
 The money is simply reallocated.
-Before the challenge I bought organic and regional regional meat from trusted farmers instead of meat offered by discounters.
+Before the challenge, I bought organic and regional meat from trusted farmers instead of meat offered by discounters.
 I paid a premium price because I believe that the quality of meat should be more important than the quantity.
 During the challenge I stopped buying high priced fish and meat and started buying vegetables high in protein that were slightly more expensive.
 It leveled off.

-During my research I found a great method to increase the iron intake.
+During my research, I found a great method to increase the iron intake.
 Dr. Christopher Charles, inspired by previous research showing that cooking in cast iron pots increases the iron content in food, developed an iron fish that can be put into a cooking pot.
 Trials on several hundred villagers in one province in Cambodia showed that nearly half of those who took part had no longer a iron deficiency after 12 months.
 Read the article here.